Student Handbook - Sexual Misconduct

 Union understands that a student who has been the victim of sexual misconduct or sexual harassment may wish to talk about the incident with the assurance that the discussion will be confidential.
 There are several support resources that students may utilize on a confidential basis.
-These include Counseling Services, the Office of Religious and Spiritual Life, and Health Services.
+These include Counseling Services, the Director of the Office of Religious and Spiritual Life, and Health Services.
 Students are encouraged to consult these sources for confidential emotional support.
 Because these services are confidential, a discussion with any of these sources does not result in a complaint being filed with the College or result in action being taken by the College to respond to the incident.
 A student who wants emotional support only should contact the confidential counseling resources listed above.
 A student wishing to have an incident investigated or adjudicated must make a complaint in accordance with the procedures described below.

 The College endeavors to respect and follow the wishes of an individual who brings forward a sexual misconduct or sexual harassment concern.
 However, students should understand that Union may have ethical and legal obligations to investigate, attempt to resolve or adjudicate incidents of sexual misconduct or sexual harassment that come to its attention.
 Therefore, depending on the circumstances, it may not be possible for a conversation with Campus Safety personnel or other administrators to be kept in confidence always or, said another way, for these individuals simply to listen without taking action.